ahobsonsayers/twigots/README.md

 # Twigots

-An (unofficial) go package to fetch ticket listings from the [Twickets](https://www.twickets.live) Live Feed.
+A go package to fetch ticket listings from the [Twickets](https://www.twickets.live) Live Feed.

-Includes utilities to help filter ticket listings to find the ones you want!
+Includes utilities to help filter the ticket listings and find the ones you want!

-Powers (the similarity creatively named) [Twickets](https://github.com/ahobsonsayers/twitchets), an application to send notifications for newly listed desired tickets.
+Powers (the similarly creatively named) [twitchets](https://github.com/ahobsonsayers/twitchets), an application to watch for new listings of tickets you want, and send notifications so you can snap them up!

 ## Note: Getting a API key